coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 > [Utility Rule](https://ast-grep.github.io/guide/rule-config/utility-rule.html)

 ### Packages
 A package is what allows you to share rules across multiple projects.
-Essentially a package is a collection of ast-grep rules.
+Essentially, a package is a collection of ast-grep rules.

 Coderabbit provides a set of packages that you can use out of the box.
 You can also create your own packages and share them with the community or just use them within your organization.